 Broward County

-Battalion Chief Michael Kane, a Fire Rescue spokesman, said a preliminary investigation indicates a failure in a transmission pipe supplying refrigeration caused a leak of anydrous ammonia.
+Battalion Chief Michael Kane, a Fire Rescue spokesman, said a preliminary investigation indicates a failure in a transmission pipe supplying refrigeration caused a leak of anhydrous ammonia.
 Paramedics took one person to Broward Health Medical Center in Fort Lauderdale.

 That person is reported to be in stable condition, Kane said.